-The 2018 RBD summary has been researched and compiled by Paul East, RECOUP Packaging Technologist in consultation with the BPF.
+The 2024 RBD summary has been researched and compiled by Paul East, Head of Packaging Recycling & Design, RECOUP in consultation with the BPF.

 RECOUP

 RECOUP (Recycling of Used Plastics Limited) is a leading authority on plastic packaging resource management, providing expertise and guidance to a wide range of clients across the plastics supply, use and disposal chain.
 Set up in 1990, RECOUP is a registered charity, built on a network of members and project activities.